santhosh3/Technical-Communication/Energy_Management.md

 ## Q1.
 What are the activities you do that make you relax - Calm quadrant?

 - There are some activities that make me relax are -
-    1. Playing with my kid.
+    1. Playing with my friends.
-    2. Listening to music, especially Bhajans.
+    2. Listening to music.
-    3. Watching action or suspense movies.
+    3. Watching movies.

 ## Q2.
 When do you find getting into the Stress quadrant?

-- When I am unable to do any work before the deadline, unable to solve any problem, and not getting any results from utilizing a different approach, then I find myself in a stressful situation.
+- When I am unable to do any work before the deadline, unable to solve any problem, and not getting any results from utilizing a different approach, then I find myself in a stressful situation at that time I am not able to take anyThing into my brain.

 ## Q3.
 How do you understand if you are in the Excitement quadrant?